csstools/postcss-plugins/sites/postcss-preset-env/blog/postcss-bundler.md

 By adding the `node_modules:` url scheme you make it clear to [PostCSS Bundler] that it should use the module resolution algorithms to find your CSS.
 This also supports conditional exports.

 We decided against the `npm:` url scheme because this is already used in Deno.
-In Deno it also implies an automatic download which is not something we can or want to implement.
+In Deno, it also implies an automatic download which is not something we can or want to implement.
 You still need to use your regular JavaScript tooling to download and manage npm packages even when they contain CSS files.

 `node_modules:` is a bit longer but it is absolutely clear in its meaning and purpose.